pnp/powerplatform-samples/samples/utility-flow-for-aggregrate-operations-on-array/README.md

-# Utility flow to extract number by length
+# Utility flow for aggregrate operations on array

 ## Summary